miamoh/angular100-labs-2020-02-24/Ch01-Overview/2using-own-repo/README.md

 5. You should now have two instances of VS Code running.
-In your my-angular-course use Peacock to change the color to C# purple.
+In your my-angular-albums use Peacock to change the color to C# purple.

    1. Control+shift+p for command palette
    2. start typing peacock